My Tokyo Guide

 See something interesting?
 Click on the heart button in the article to add a page from this site to My Favorites.

 Main content starts here.

-Haneda is far more than just an airport; it's a fascinating destination in itself, with a wealth of food, shopping and attractions.
-Air enthusiasts can enjoy the observation decks, tour the Japan Airlines facilities and even stay the night in a “first class cabin” hotel.
+Haneda is far more than just an airport; it’s a fascinating destination in itself, with a wealth of food, shopping and attractions.
+Air enthusiasts can enjoy the observation decks, take a tour at the Japan Airlines SKY MUSEUM, and even stay the night in a “first class cabin” hotel.
 Near the airport, the Jonanjima Seaside Park is a pleasant place for strolling along Tokyo Bay and even camping.

 Access the airport on the Keikyu Line to Haneda Airport Terminal 3 Station and Haneda Airport Terminal 1･2 Station.
-Alternatively, take the Tokyo Monorail to Haneda Airport Terminal 3 Station, Haneda Airport Terminal 1 Station, Haneda Airport Terminal 2 Station and Tenkubashi Station
+Alternatively, take the Tokyo Monorail to Haneda Airport Terminal 3 Station, Haneda Airport Terminal 1 Station, or Haneda Airport Terminal 2 Station.

 From Narita Airport: Around one hour 40 minutes on the Limousine Bus or one hour 55 minutes by train.

 From Shinjuku Station: Take the Yamanote Line to Shinagawa and transfer to the Keikyu Line to Haneda Airport Terminal 3 Station.
 Travel time: 30 minutes